amiika/ziffers-paper/ziffers.md

 ...
 # INTRODUCTION: ZIFFERS, QUICKLY EDITABLE NUMBER BASED NOTATION

 **Ziffers** — named and inspired by the older *Ziffersystem* [@warkentin2022story] — proposes a system focused on the conciseness and expressiveness of musical notation.
 Ziffers is designed to enable generation and transformation of musical patterns [@mccormack1996grammar;@mclean2020algorithmic] in minimal amounts of time and typing.
 To do so, Ziffers uses a text-based syntax for representing various short-hand symbolic notations used in music theory.
-It also borrows various syntactic-sugar constructs typically found in other computer programming languages (WHICH ONES??).
+It also includes various syntactic-sugar constructs from different programming languages, like the ternary operator and the lisp-like syntax for lists.
 The need for a concise and succinct notation in the context of live coding performance is a well-known constraint [@roberts2018tensions].
 It gave rise, in the past decades, to many practices and techniques aiming to reduce frictions in the conversational feedback loop between the musician and its programming interface.
 Domain specific languages (DSLs) and the use of terse mini notations have become an important design pattern in the conception of live coding interfaces [@hoogland2019mercury].
 They can also be noted to be a key concept in the larger realm of exploratory or conversational open-ended programming where reactivity and fast decision-making is of prime importance to achieve a creative state of flow [@nash2015cognitive;@kery2017exploring].

 Ziffers is designed as a terse and platform independent syntax capable of embedding algorithmic and generative processes at the notational level.
 Basic tokens denoting pitch, rhythm or expression marks form the base notation.
 They have subsequently been enriched by operators and generative constructs denoting algorithmic transformations built upon that first layer.
 The implementation of the Ziffers system is specific to each targeted platform.
 The first prototype of Ziffers has been created since 2018 [@Ziffers_2018] as an inline parser for *Sonic Pi*.
 It initially took form as an attempt to speed up the process of writing melodic lines by taking advantage of the large number of predefined methods and compositional helpers offered by *Sonic Pi's* rich internal library.
 The dissociation between pitch and rhythm imposed by *Sonic Pi* data structure and imperative-oriented programming model has been felt an hinderance when writing and prototyping complex melodies.
 After a few years of prototyping, Ziffers 2.0 was released in 2022 [@Ziffers_2022].
 It includes a new parser that extends Ziffers capabilities with new operators, nested structures and better support for stochastic and aleatoric composition.